 Selling Greener Products and Services to the Federal Government

-The U.S. government is the single largest consumer in the world, purchasing over $450 billion dollars in goods and services annually.
+The U.S. federal government is the single largest consumer in the world, spending more than $650 billion on products and services each year.
 Various laws, Presidential Executive Orders and procurement regulations require federal agencies to purchase “greener” products and services.
 A vast market opportunity exists for vendors who provide these green products.

 General Services Administration (GSA) has put together a guide that is intended to assist vendors in selling green products and services to the federal government.
 This webpage also provides a lot of additional information.
 Read the GSA guide for more information.